-The Company carries comprehensive liability, fire, extended coverage and rental loss insurance covering all of the Centers (except West Acres Center and Manhattan Village Shopping Center), with policy specifications and insured limits customarily carried for similar properties.
-There are, however, certain types of losses (such as from wars) that are not generally insured because they are either uninsurable or not economically insurable.
-In addition, while the Company carries earthquake insurance on the Centers located in California, such policies are subject to a deductible equal to 5% of the total insured value of each Center, a \$500,000 per occurrence minimum and a combined annual aggregate loss limit of \$100 million on these Centers.
-Furthermore, the Company has elected to carry title insurance on many of the Centers for less than their full value.
-Should an uninsured loss or a loss in excess of insured limits occur, the Operating Partnership or the Property Partnership, as the case may be, which owns the Center could lose its capital invested in the Center, as well as the anticipated future revenue from the Center, while remaining obligated for any mortgage indebtedness or other financial obligations related to the Center.
+While all of the Centers have comprehensive liability, fire, extended coverage and rental loss insurance, there are certain types of losses (such as from wars) that are not generally insured because they are either uninsurable or not economically insurable.
+In addition, while the Company carries earthquake insurance on the Centers located in California, such policies are subject to deductibles, and have a per occurrence minimum and a combined annual aggregate loss limit.
+Furthermore, the Company has elected to carry title insurance for less than its full value on many of the Centers.
+Should an uninsured loss or a loss in excess of insured limits occur, the owner of the Center could lose its capital invested in the Center, as well as the anticipated future revenue from the Center, while remaining obligated for any mortgage indebtedness or other financial obligations related to the Center.
 Any such loss would adversely affect the Company.
-Moreover, as the general partner of the Operating Partnership and each of the Property Partnerships, the Issuer will generally be liable for any of their unsatisfied obligations other than non-recourse obligations.
+Moreover, as the general partner of the Operating Partnership, the Company will generally be liable for any of their unsatisfied obligations other than non-recourse obligations.
 The Company's management believes that the Centers are adequately insured in accordance with industry standards.